Getting started with Tehama Administration

 Note:

 The list of organizations you see in the ADD ORGANIZATION dialog is a subset of existing Tehama organizations.
-This subset is composed of organizations that already have access to other Rooms in your organization.
+This subset is composed of organizations that already have access to other Enclave in your organization.
 These organizations are considered to be 'authorized' by your organization.

 If you wish to grant access to an existing organization that is not already authorized by your organization, select the option in the dialog to invite a new organization.
-The contact that you specify can choose to connect to your Room using their existing organization, or create a new one.
+The contact that you specify can choose to connect to your Enclave using their existing organization, or create a new one.

 If you wish to grant access to a company that does not have a Tehama organization yet, select the option in the dialog to invite a new organization.
 The contact that you specify will create a new Tehama organization for their company.

-Grant Access to Individual Members
+Add/Propose Individual Members

 - Log in to the Tehama Web UI.

-- Click on the ROOMS tab.
+- Click on the ENCLAVES tab.

-From the 'members' screen, you will see a list of organizations that have access to the Room.
+From the 'members' screen, you will see a list of organizations that have access to the Enclave.
 (The initial setup will show only one organization.) - To the left of the Organization name, Click the drop-down arrow

-- At the top of the drop-down, click the + MEMBER button.
+icon to show the list of members for the organization. - At the top of the drop-down, click the + MEMBER button.

 (or the + PROPOSE button if you are not part of the connected organization). - From the ADD dialog, choose Members.